To the Members

 The expression "office or place of profit" means any office or place: Wheresuch office or place is held by a director if the director holding it receives from IFCIanything by way of remuneration over and above the remuneration to which he is entitled asdirector by way of salary fee commission perquisites any rent- free accommodation orotherwise;

 Where such office or place is held by an individual other than a director or by anyfirm private company or other body corporate if the individual firm private company orbody corporate holding it receives from IFCI anything by way of remuneration salary feecommission perquisites any rent-free accommodation or otherwise;

-(iv) availing or rendering of any services directly or through appointment of agentexceeding 10% of the turnover of the company or Rs 50 crore whichever is lower asmentioned in clause (d) and clause (e) respectively of sub-section (1) of section 188:
+(iv) availing or rendering of any services directly or through appointment of agentamounting to 10% or more of the turnover of the company or Rs.50 crores whichever islower as mentioned in clause (d) and clause (e) respectively of subsection (1) of Section188.